To Recognise and engage remote employees remains top of mind for many leaders.

 Leaders are key drivers of company culture and ambassadors of workplace values and behaviour.
 Leaders who actively use recognition and strongly focus on improving the work culture, get their managers and employees to follow effortlessly.
 CEOs who empower their teams through strategic recognition, and who hold managers accountable for using it, have the most successful employee recognition plans.

-Leaders should try to dedicate time each week towards recognising someone on their team where warranted.
+Leaders should try to dedicate time each week towards recognising someone on their remote team where warranted.
 Formally book time in the calendar for this purpose to ensure it happens and this could prove a great way to end or start the week for the team.

 2. Explain the why to managers